 The Cannabis Act: Legal Recreational Cannabis

-On October 17th, 2018, recreational cannabis use became legal in Canada, bringing with it a renewed importance in managing cannabis in the workplace.
-It’s still early days and the full impact on workplaces remains to be seen, but we anticipate that cannabis will continue to be a big topic in 2019.
+On October 17th, 2018, recreational cannabis use became legal in Canada.
+Cannabis legalization brought renewed importance to managing cannabis in the workplace.
+The full impact of cannabis in the workplace remains to be seen, but we anticipate it will continue to be a topic in 2019.

-- ✔ Nailed it.
+✔ Nailed it.
 We were really on top of this topic in 2018.
-We hosted a webinar, wrote several blog posts (one and two), and featured it as the main topic at our Partner Forum events across the country.
+We hosted a webinar, wrote several blog posts, and featured it as the main topic at our Partner Forum events.

 The province of Ontario saw plenty of change in 2018, with both the Ontario Provincial Health Insurance Plan (OHIP) being enhanced to OHIP+ and the Fair Workplaces, Better Jobs Act (Bill 148).

-Though Bill 148 remains unchanged, OHIP+ saw some proposed revisions shortly after the new Conservative party took their oaths of office in June 2018.
-As it stands now, OHIP+ covers youths 25 and under, but this is expected to change in March, 2019, when those with private coverage will be required to submit their claims to their private plans first, with OHIP+ covering the outstanding eligible amount.
+Though Bill 148 remains unchanged, OHIP+ saw some proposed revisions in June 2018.
+As it stands, OHIP+ covers youths 25 and under, but this is expected to change in March, 2019.
+As of March, youths with private coverage will be required to submit their claims to their private plans first, with OHIP+ covering the outstanding eligible amount.

-- ✘/✔ Half points.
-We were talking about Bill 148 and OHIP+ from the get-go, but we didn’t anticipate the changes that came to OHIP+.
+✘/✔ Half points.
+We talked about Bill 148 and OHIP+ from the get-go, but we didn’t anticipate the changes that came to OHIP+.
 Half points for not being psychic.